Facilities, Equipment, and Other Resources

 The AI + ML research group provides expertise and capabilities to further explore high-dimensional data.
 The following are examples of the expertise areas covered by our team:

-- Classification, which appears essentially in every subject area that involves collection of data of different types, such as disease diagnosis based on clinical and laboratory data.
-Methods include regression (linear and logistic), artificial neural nets (ANN), k-nearest neighborhood (KNN), support vector machines (SVM), Bayesian networks, decision trees and others.
+- Classification appears essentially in every subject area that involves the collection of data of different types, such as disease diagnosis based on clinical and laboratory data.
+Methods include regression (linear and logistic), artificial neural nets (ANN), k-nearest neighborhood (KNN), support vector machines (SVM), Bayesian networks, decision trees, and others.

-- Association data mining, which finds frequent combinations of attributes in databases of categorical attributes.
-The frequent combinations can be then used to develop prediction of categorical values.
+- Association data mining finds frequent combinations of attributes in databases of categorical attributes.
+The frequent combinations can be then used to develop the prediction of categorical values.